HDFGroup/h5serv/docs/DatasetOps/PUT_Value.rst

 the dataset.
 Each value must be greater than equal to start (or zero if start is not provided) and less than the extent of the corresponding dimension.

+points:
+^^^^^^^

+An optional key that contains a list of array elements to be updated.
+Each element of the list should be an an integer if the dataset is of rank 1 or an n-element list (which n is the dataset rank) is the dataset rank is greater than 1.
+If points is provided (indicating a point selection update, then start, stop, and step (used for hyperslab selection) should not be provied.

 value:
 ^^^^^^
 A JSON array containing the data values to be written.